The 7 Habits of Highly Effective People: Be proactive

 Proactivity is about taking responsibility for one's reaction to one's own experiences, taking the initiative to respond positively and improve the situation.
-He postulates that "between stimulus and response lies your ability to choose" how to react, and that nothing can hurt you without your consent.
+Covey postulates, in a discussion of the work of psychiatrist Viktor Frankl, that between stimulus and response lies a person's ability to choose how to react, and that nothing can hurt a person without the person's consent.
 Covey discusses recognizing one's circle of influence and circle of concern.
 Covey discusses focusing one's responses and focusing on the center of one's influence.